LukeWood/theGratefulNet/README.md

 <p align="center"><img src="img/mascot1.jpg" alt="mascot" height=50/>A tribute to the Grateful Dead.<img src="img/mascot1.jpg" alt="mascot" height=50/></p>

 # Concept
 Recurrent Neural Networks are a class of machine learning models.
 They are similar to a classic neural network, however they "remember" their previous states.
 This is very useful when dealing with sequences, including but not limited to natural language.
 We will be training out network model on music lyrics, and hopefully we will get some interesting music lyrics out.

+# Goals
+My Goal in this project is to demystify a few machine learning algorithms.
+When I hear backpropagation, I know it is an algorithm to train a neural network; but how exactly does this work?
+Through this project I will clarify this among other questions relating to RNNs.

 # Notation
 Inside of my neural network implementation you will find symbols that follow this notation.
 If you are following along this is their meaning.
-This is standard notation</br>
+This is fairly standard notation when discussing math, particularly in relation to neural nets.</br>
 x<sub>t</sub> corresponds to input at step t.</br>
 s<sub>t</sub> is the state at step t.
 This is what allows our network to "remember" previous inputs.</br>
 s<sub>t</sub> = f(Ux<sub>t</sub> + Ws<sub>t-1</sub>), we define out function f as a nonlinearity.
 I will be using tanh for this (defined below).
 U and W are parameters to our neural network (we will also cover this later)